 As has often happened over the years, the sports controlling body then began to talk about a replacement formula; the championship would be run with production-based cars, essentially a ‘silhouette formula’.

-Porsche was interested in such a formula; it had built the 911 Carrera RS 2.7 in Read More
+Porsche was interested in such a formula; it had built the 911 Carrera RS 2.7 in sufficient numbers for Read More

 When Mercedes-Benz made their welcome return to motor racing in 1952, they did so with a stunning looking space-framed Gullwing 300SL sports racing Coupe.
 The results achieved that year were noteworthy, including winning both the 24 Hours Le Mans race and the grueling Carrera Panamericana, and coming in 2nd, 3rd and 4th in the Mille Miglia.
 At the end of the season these cars were officially retired, but in the meantime their enthusiastic New York agent was trying to persuade Read More